kubeflow/pipelines/backend/README.md

 You'll see the field reference the api server docker image.
 Change it to point to your own build, after saving and closing the file, apiserver will restart with your change.

-## Building Go client library and swagger files
+## Building client library and swagger files

-After making changes to proto files, the Go client libraries and swagger files need to be regenerated and checked-in.
-The `backend/api/generate_api.sh` script takes care of this.
-It should be noted that this requires [Bazel](https://bazel.build/), version 0.24.0`
+After making changes to proto files, the Go client libraries, Python client libraries and swagger files need to be regenerated and checked-in.
+Refer to [backend/api](./api/README.md) for details.

 # Visualization Server Instructions